VictoriaMetrics/VictoriaMetrics/docs/goals.md

    Other pull requests must be closed as `won't merge`, with the link to this page.
 1. Slowing down CI/CD pipelines with non-essential tasks, since this results in development velocity slowdown.
 1. Slowing down development velocity by introducing non-essential requirements.

+# VictoriaMetrics proverbs

+- **Small usability bugfix is better than non-trivial feature.** Usability bugfix makes happy existing users.
+  Non-trivial feature may make happy some new users, while it may make upset a big share of existing users if the feature breaks some essential functionaly of VictoriaMetrics components or makes it less efficient.

+- **Good docs are better than new shiny feature.** Good docs help users discovering new functionality and dealing with VictoriaMetrics components in the most efficient way.
+Nobody uses new shiny feature if it isn't documented properly.

+- **Happy users are more important than the momentary revenue.** Happy users spread the word about VictoriaMetrics, so more people convert to VictoriaMetrics users.
+Happy users are eager to become happy [customers](https://docs.victoriametrics.com/enterprise/).
+  This increases long-term revenue.

+- **Simple solution is better than smart solution.** Simple solution is easier to setup, operate, debug and troubleshoot than the smart solution.
+  This saves users' time, costs and nerve cells.